Updated July 2021

 2. Google Meet: Good for file collaboration

-After a low-key launch back in 2017, Google Meet has become a standard piece of the G Suite.
+After a low-key launch back in 2017, Google Meet has become a standard piece of the Google Workspace.
 Like Apple’s Group FaceTime, Google Meet expands on an existing casual tool (Google Hangouts) to reach the business crowd, but it has a lot more versatility.
-Like RingCentral Office, you can integrate any number of apps your team is already using.
+Like with RingCentral, you can integrate any number of apps your team is already using.
 And in classic Google fashion, you can build custom apps via Apps Script, if you have the know-how and time.

 You also get unlimited Google Drive, which is a super intuitive file-sharing product.
 Plus, there’s secure, unlimited storage (if you have five or more users), and it can pair with Google Voice for a basic cloud phone option.

 Now for the downsides.
-Google Meet is reliable for collaboration across a team; that’s why RingCentral easily integrates with their major products.
-But there’s no business SMS or secure online fax options.
+Google Meet is reliable for collaboration across a team, but there’s no business SMS or secure online fax options.
 There’s no clear, simple way to integrate your internal teamwork with your external customer engagement, and no personalized setup or training included.
-Google Meet also restricts access to features that come standard with RingCentral, such as recording and saving meetings, for its higher-level plans.
+Google Meet also restricts access to features that come standard with RingCentral Video, such as recording and saving meetings, for its higher-level plans.

 3. Zoom: Good for small teams on tight budgets

-Zoom has almost become synonymous with video conferencing, due to the recent pandemic outbreak.
+Zoom has almost become synonymous with video conferencing solutions, due to the recent pandemic outbreak.
 If we go by the stats, downloads for the Zoom conferencing app hit 2.13 million in a day in March 2020 due to the sudden demand in virtual meeting software.

 If you’re a small operation just looking for video chat, Zoom might be right for you, and you can get it free with limited participants.
 But if you’re looking for a more long-term solution, you might feel some growing pains with Zoom.
 You’ll only get 100 participants for 40 minutes, and after that it’s a big step up in pricing.